Rick Scott: Solantic

 Solantic, based in Jacksonville, Florida, was co-founded in 2001 by Scott and Karen Bowling, a former television anchor Scott met after Columbia bought what is now Memorial Hospital in 1995.

 Solantic opened its first urgent care center in 2002.
 It provides urgent care services, immunizations, physicals, drug screening, and care for injured workers.
 The corporation attracts patients who do not have insurance, cannot get appointments with their primary care physicians, or do not have primary care physicians.
-Solantic is an alternative to the emergency department care that these types of patients often seek, or for not seeing a doctor at all.
+Solantic is an alternative to the emergency department care that these types of patients often seek, or to not seeing a doctor at all.
 In 2006, Scott said that his plans for Solantic were to establish a national brand of medical clinics.

 In August 2007, the company received a $40 million investment from a private equity firm and said that it expected to open 35 clinics by the end of 2009, with annual revenues of $100 million once all these clinics were open, compared to $20 million at the time.
 As of March 2009, Solantic had 24 centers, all in Florida.

 Solantic was the target of an employment discrimination suit that claimed that there had been a policy to not hire elderly or obese applicants, preferring "mainstream" candidates.
 It was settled for an undisclosed sum on May 23, 2007.
 Scott responded to Salon regarding the claims of discrimination pointing out that "currently 53 percent of Solantic's employees are white, 20 percent black and 17 percent Hispanic."